deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

             }
         });

-csv here is a file object.
+In the above code snippet, CSV is a file object.

-The callback then will allow us ot get access to the data.
-Our goal then will be to collect the text and create what amounts to a corpus.

-In our call back, we will want to grab the text and treat each line as a document.

-Due to the nature of the beast, we will just create a list of the documents since there's not that much in memory.
+The callback lets us access the data.
+Our goal is to collect the text and create a corpus.
+In our callback, we want to grab the text, and treat each line as a document.
+Due to the nature of this dataset, we'll just create a list of the documents since it won't use too much memory.

-According to kaggle, competition we will be classifying phrases.
-Therefore, this is what we will be saving in to the list at each individal row.
+The Kaggle competition is about classifying phrases.
+So we'll be saving each phrase as a row in a list.

 That leads us to a class with an abstract data type called a text retriever that contains the following:

 Map<String,Pair<String,String>> mapping the phrase id, to the content and the associated label.

 The body of our csv parser in procRow earlier will then be:

             pair.put(values[0],new Pair<>(values[2],values[3]));

 This is our map of phrases to text and label.